Shape our research at Barts Health

 Get in touch

-Whether you have questions about taking part in research, want to know how you can help shape our research, need to know more about carrying out research or anything else, please do get in touch.
+Whether you have questions about taking part in research, want to know how you can help shape our research, need to know more about carrying out research or anything else, we're here to help.

-Email the research engagement and diffusion team
+Email the research engagement team